 The risk of relapse is a tough reality for people with addictions.
 It can happen at any time.
 Sometimes it is the seemingly inevitable outcome of a period of stress or trauma.
 Other times it can creep up on the individual, almost without them noticing it.

 During the early phase of recovery, you may not be thinking of relapse.
-If you are in an inpatient or outpatient rehab program, you are spending a lot of time in therapy or counseling groups.
+If you are in an inpatient or outpatient rehab program, you are spending a lot of time in therapy or counselling groups.
 You may be in a facility where you have no access to substances and no opportunity to use them.
 You are actively working on learning how to be sober.
 Relapse is the last thing on your mind.

-But the time to start thinking about relapse prevention is right now.
+But the time to start thinking about preventing relapse is right now.
 You need to ensure that by the time you complete your rehab program, you have everything in place that you will need to support you through vulnerable times.
 If you wait until after your rehab program, it could be too late.

 Here are some strategies that you should consider when it comes to relapse prevention.